kasper-piskorski/docs/pages/documentation/3-graql/graql-templating.md

 #### int

-`int` converts the contents of the data to an interger.
+`int` converts the contents of the data to an integer.
 Accepts exactly one argument.

 e.g.